• Fringe artists parade on the street holding posters and cheering

 As a non-juried festival, the Toronto Fringe selects shows at random in a lottery draw to program the festival’s slots in main performance venues.
-For the 2024 Toronto Fringe Festival, this draw took place at Buddies in Bad Times Theatre on December 4, 2023.
-In line with all other Fringe Festivals in Canada, The Toronto Fringe does not evaluate the artistic merit of applicants, or the viability of the work – all applicants have the same chance of earning a show slot as the rest of their category.
+The lottery draw takes place in early December (check back here for the exact time and date).
+In line with all other Fringe Festivals who adhere to the Canadian Association of Fringe Festivals (CAFF) principles, the Toronto Fringe does not evaluate the artistic merit of applicants, or the viability of their work.

-An individual can apply to the lottery only once, this is the Main Admin Contact.
-You must provide a company name at the time of application, and this name cannot be changed at any time thereafter.
-You must select one category to be drawn from and select a maximum duration.
 The Toronto Fringe offers multiple main categories to which to apply to, based on the permanent residence of the applicant, duration of show, age demographic of audience, or performance genre.
+Main Admin Contacts will select one lottery category to apply to that is most applicable to them.
 Main venue slots are programmed at conventional theatre spaces which range in size from solo spaces to theatres that seat over 200.
-You must also select which venue tier you require (does not apply to KidsFest or Teen category).
-Finally, our lottery is drawn in two phases, in order to ensure at least 50% of participants are Indigenous, Black, or People of Colour.
-You can indicate that you should be included in the first phase of the draw on the application form.
+You must also select which venue tier you require when you select your lottery category (does not apply to KidsFest category).
+Finally, our lottery is drawn in two phases to ensure that at least 50% of participants are Indigenous, Black, or People of Colour.
+You may indicate that you should be included in the first phase of the draw on the application form.

 Once applications close, unique lottery numbers are assigned to every applicant based on your category.
-These will be posted to your event application in Eventotron, and an email notification will be sent out.
-The full list of applicants will also be posted on fringetoronto.com
+These will be posted to your event application in Eventotron, and an email notification will be sent out via Eventotron.
+The full list of applicants with their lottery number will also be posted on fringetoronto.com prior to the lottery draw.

-All categories were drawn on December 4, 2024.
-Each category was drawn in three venue tiers, in two phases per tier.
-The Senior, Dance and General 75-90 min Categories were pulled from an all-tier draw, and the venue size slot was determined by the selected company.
-Where there are also 2 or less slots available, the category was drawn in a single phase from a General draw.
-Shows will be assigned to a specific venue at a later date the discretion of the Festival.
-All shows will be scheduled for up to 7 performances by the Festival, spread over the 12 days of the festival.
-Shows in small venues and in the KidsFest and Teen categories will be scheduled for up to 8 performances.
+All lottery categories will be drawn on December 9, 2024.
+Each category will be drawn by the three venue tiers, in two phases per tier.
+Where there are 5 or less slots available, the category will be pulled from an all-tier draw, and the venue size slot will be determined by the selected company.
+Where there are also 2 or less slots available, the category will be drawn in a single phase from a general draw.
+Shows will be assigned to a specific venue within their selected venue tier at a later date at the discretion of the Festival.
+All shows will be scheduled for up to 7 performances by the Festival, spread over the 12 days of the event (July 2-13, 2025).
+Shows in small venues and in the KidsFest will be scheduled for up to 8 performances

 Lottery Categories